rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     ```bash
     [root@localhost local]# cd /root
     ```

 6. Change to the /usr/local/ directory again.
 Type:

     ```
     [root@localhost root]# cd /usr/local
     ```

 7. To change to the parent directory of the local directory type “cd ..”

     ```bash
     [root@localhost local]# cd ..
     ```

     !!!
 Question

         What is the parent directory of the /usr/local/ directory?

 8. To quickly change back to root’s home directory type “cd” without any argument.

     ```bash
     [root@localhost usr]# cd

     [root@localhost root]#
     ```

 ## Exercise 2

 ### `pwd`

-"pwd" stands for “present working directory”.
+The `pwd` command stands for “present working directory”.
 It shows the location you are in on the file system.

 #### To use `pwd`

-1. To find out your current working directory type
+1. To find out your current working directory type:

     ```bash
     [root@localhost root]# pwd
     /root
     ```

-2. Change your directory to the /usr/local/ directory using the “cd” command
+2. Change your directory to the /usr/local/ directory using the “cd” command:

     ```bash
     [root@localhost root]# cd /usr/local
     ```

-3. Use `pwd` to find your present working directory
+3. Use `pwd` to find your present working directory:

     ```bash
     [root@localhost local]# pwd
     /usr/local
     ```

-4. Return to root’s home directory.
+4. Return to root’s home directory:

     ```bash
     [root@localhost root]#  cd
     ```

 ## Exercise 3

 ### `mkdir`

-The "mkdir" command is used to create directories.
-You will create two directories called “folder1” and “folder2”
+The `mkdir` command is used to create directories.
+You will create two directories called “folder1” and “folder2.”

 #### To use `mkdir`